Financial

 financial

-Using Your IRA or 401(k) to Pay for Senior Care
+Using Retirement Accounts (IRA, 401k) to Pay for Senior Care

-Your IRA and 401(k) can pay for senior care.
-For most families, retirement accounts are the biggest pool of money they have.
+Your IRA and 401(k) can pay for senior care, and for most families a retirement account is the biggest pool of money they have.

 8 min read